What is Motivational Interviewing?

 How to Learn MI?

 Studies show that simply listening to a lecture isn’t enough to truly master Motivational Interviewing.
 A study of Motivational Interviewing training for treating addictions, suggests that role-playing is essential for developing MI skills.
 By practicing in real-life scenarios, you build confidence and get comfortable using MI techniques.
 That’s why at CCMI, we include practice and feedback calls with expert trainers in all of our programs.
 These one-on-one sessions allow you to practice MI, get personalized feedback, and clear up any questions you may have.
 We’re one of the few providers who take MI training to the next level by offering this valuable opportunity.
-Practice and feedback calls are a part of our approach to delivering in-person Motivational Interviewing training as well as webinars, and an MI online course.

 A systematic review of MI training programs highlights the importance of ongoing support and coaching after your initial MI training.
 The research shows that regular supervision significantly boosts the effectiveness of MI over time.
-If you’ve already completed a basic MI course, consider taking our intermediate courses such as Motivational Interviewing Beyond foundations or area-specific MI mini-courses to continue building your skills.
+If you’ve already completed a basic MI online course, consider taking our intermediate courses such as Motivational Interviewing Beyond foundations or area-specific MI mini-courses to continue building your skills.

 At CCMI, we’re here to help you not just learn MI, but use it effectively in your work.
-Read more about our different offerings here: https://centrecmi.ca/motivational-interviewing/

 Conclusion